jagatjeevan/jagatjeevan/content/project-setup.md

 - **Bookmarks** : It is always important to have your bookmarks segreggated.
 It makes it handy to access the resources and refer.

 - **Github settings** : Since you would be contributing to a project, it is always better to make sure you update the code with the github profile associated.
 To create one, read [here](/blogs/manage-github-profiles).
 You can add the ssh-key to avoid typing the username and password all time while pushing the code to the repository.

+You might also want to look into the checks for moving the code to production.
+You could check it [here](/blogs/moving-the-code-to-production).